Bulk viscosity in strong and electroweak matter: Theoretical approach

-The scale parameter $\omega_0$ defines the applicability of parturbation theory.
-In Eq. (\ref{eq:zeta1}), $\zeta$ was obtained using the frequency limit of the spectral density at vanishing spatial momentum \cite{Karsch:2007jc,NoronhaHostler:2008ju}.

-At $T>T_c$, a combination of low-energy theorems, as detailed in sections \ref{sec:qrkCondns1} and \ref{sec:glnCondns1} and in the second line of Eq. (\ref{eq:zeta1}) with finite-temperature non-perturbative calculations, first line of Eq. (\ref{eq:zeta1}) was studied in ref. \cite{Kharzeev:2007wb} and later on introduced in ref. \cite{Karsch:2007jc}.
+At $T>T_c$, a combination of low--energy theorems, as detailed in sections \ref{sec:qrkCondns1} and \ref{sec:glnCondns1} and in the second line of Eq. (\ref{eq:zeta1}) with finite--temperature non-perturbative calculations, first line of Eq. (\ref{eq:zeta1}) was studied in ref. \cite{Kharzeev:2007wb} and later on introduced in ref. \cite{Karsch:2007jc}.
 At $T<T_c$, the same approach was utilized to obtain the upper bounds on the shear and bulk viscosity normalized to the entropy density.